LS-CAT Beamtime for APS General Users

-Program.
-This time is available free of charge* through a
+This time is available through a competitive proposal process and

 Proposals with Rapid Access Requests